Zhaith-Izaliel/stasis/README.md

   Keep your session in perfect balance—automatically preventing idle when it matters, allowing it when it doesn't.
 </p>

-> [!WARNING]
-> Stasis Has Just received a major update with some breaking changes.
-Please see [wiki](https://github.com/saltnpepper97/stasis/wiki) for details.

 <p align="center">
   <b>Join the Official Stasis Discord!</b><br>
   <a href="https://discord.gg/v6gxRDjn">👉 Click here to join the community</a>